GlotPress/gp-translation-helpers/README.md

 ## Unit Testing
 Ensure you are in the gp-translation-helpers plugin directory.

-Install all dependencies
+Install all dependencies by running;
 ```
 composer install
 ```

-Set up test database
+Run the command below up test database
 ```
 tests/phpunit/bin/install-wp-tests.sh <db-name> <db-user> <db-pass> [db-host] [wp-version] [skip-database-creation]
 ```

-To run the unit tests run
+To run the unit tests run;
 ```
 composer test
 ```